UPPMAX/programming_formalisms/docs/project_start/startup.md

 ## Summary

-!!! info "Learning objectives of 'Get started with Git/GitHub'"
+!!!
+Goal

-    - Demonstrate the ability to initiate and manage a software development project using Git and GitHub.
+    - [ ] Demonstrate the ability to initiate and manage a software development project using Git and GitHub.

+!!! keypoints

+    - A repository can have one or multiple remotes (we will revisit these later).
+    - A remote (GitHub) in this case serves as a full backup of your work.
+    - Code development might be easier to develop in the local git repo since you can run and test locally in an easy way.